isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-duplicate.md

          * The new package is assigned to the original advertiser and campaign.
          * The new package becomes active on the current day.<!-- and the flight continues for NN  days. -->
          * Placements within the original package are copied to the new package.
-         * The ads and the placement-level<!-- verify -->  event pixels aren't copied to the new package.
+         * The ads and the placement-level event pixels aren't copied to the new package.
 1. Click **Save**.

 >[!MORELIKETHIS]